The stigma of intimate examinations still causes extreme anxiety in many women throughout the UK.

 Dr Gill graduated with distinction in 2008, from King’s College London.

-In 2013 she completed her vocational training and qualified as a GP and also passed her MRCGP that year.
+In 2013 she completed her vocational training, qualified as a GP, and passed her MRCGP that year.

 In addition to her general practice skills, she also has a Diploma in Reproductive and Sexual Healthcare.
 With experience in paediatrics, ophthalmology, gynaecology and psychiatry both in the private and NHS sector.